haddersbadders/edu-tel/posts/embed-kaltura-video-in-blackboard.md

 date: 2020-08-19T00:00:00.000Z
 author: Hadrian Cawthorne
 tags:
-  - blackboard
+  - Blackboard
-  - video
+  - Video
-  - kaltura
+  - Kaltura
 coverImage: /images/2020-08-19-14_41_24-Content.png
 alt: an embedded video in Blackboard
 slug: If you've created and uploaded video to Kaltura, it's really easy to embed it into your Blackboard Content.